burciudaniel21/FlyingGame-Reworked-With-Jamie-s-Setup/README.md

 # Walker - Igloo

-Link contains information for the 1.3 pluggin we use at ARU Peterborough
+Link contains information for the 1.3 plugin we use at ARU Peterborough
 https://camerapackages.igloovisiondesign.com/Igloo-Realtime-Camera-Packages.3588096014.html

 Branches